PsyProtocol/psy-sdk/docs/src/FullFlow.md

 1.  **Write Locally:** A transaction initiated by User A can **only modify (write to)** the state within User A's own trees (their various `CSTATE`s and subsequently their `UCON` root).
 2.  **Read Globally (Previous State):** A transaction can **read** state from *any* tree (User A's, User B's, `GCON`, etc.), but it reads the state **as it was finalized at the end of the *previous* block** (anchored by the previous block's `CHKP` root).

 Because write operations are isolated and reads access immutable past state, transactions from *different users* within the *same block* operate independently and cannot conflict.
-This architectural design is the cornerstone of QED's horizontal scalability.
+This architectural design is the cornerstone of Psy's horizontal scalability.

 ## 3. The Big Picture: End-to-End ZK Proof Flow

 The process of validating transactions and building a block involves three main phases, each relying on specific ZK circuits:

 1.  **Phase 1: User Proving Session (UPS) - Local Execution & Proving:** The user (or a delegated prover) executes their transactions locally and generates a chain of recursive ZK proofs culminating in a single "End Cap" proof for their activity within the block.
-2.  **Phase 2: Global User Tree Aggregation (GUTA) - Parallel Network Execution:** The QED network's Decentralized Proving Network (DPN) takes End Cap proofs (and other GUTA-related proofs like registrations) from many users and aggregates them in parallel using specialized GUTA circuits.
+2.  **Phase 2: Global User Tree Aggregation (GUTA) - Parallel Network Execution:** The Psy network's Decentralized Proving Network (DPN) takes End Cap proofs (and other GUTA-related proofs like registrations) from many users and aggregates them in parallel using specialized GUTA circuits.
 3.  **Phase 3: Final Block Proof Generation:** A final aggregation step combines the top-level GUTA proof (representing all user state changes) with proofs for other global state changes (like contract deployments) into a single block proof anchored to the previous block's state.

 ## 4. Phase 1: User Proving Session (UPS) Circuits